 Pat the stew meat with several paper towels to remove any excess moisture.
 Combine flour, salt, and pepper in a large zip-top bag and add the stew meat.
 Shake to coat.

-Reduce heat to medium and add the mushrooms and thyme to the pan.
+Reduce heat to medium and add 2 tablespoons of butter, mushrooms and thyme to the pan.
 Cook for 5-8 minutes, stirring often, until they are evenly browned.
-Add red wine and use a spoon or spatula to remove any remaining brown bits from the bottom of the pan.
-Simmer and reduce for 2-3 minutes, then add the beef stock, Worcestershire, brown sugar, and butter.
+Add red wine and use a spoon or spatula scrape any remaining brown bits up from the bottom of the pan.
+Simmer and reduce for 2-3 minutes, then add the beef stock, Worcestershire, brown sugar (if using), and remaining butter.

-Return the beef to the pan and bring to a boil.
+Return the beef to the pan and bring the stew to a boil.
 Reduce the heat to medium, cover, and simmer for 45 minutes; until the beef is very tender.

 Cook's Note: This is the perfect time to start preparing the mashed potatoes.